FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/01GettingStarted/_index.md

 \*\*\* __PLEASE DO NOT SUBMIT MULTIPLE TIMES__ \*\*\*  {{< /notice >}}

 When provisioning is complete, You will recieve and email from  **fortinetsecdevops@gmail.com** titled "GCP TEC Workshop".

+Please contact **dgooch@fortinet.com** if you do not recieve the email.